 Determining the depth of an individual’s personal pain takes significant care and consideration.
 For example, individuals with chronic pain may receive larger settlements than people who experienced pain for a set amount of time.

 Still, the insurance company will focus on objective facts to determine the value of pain and suffering.
 Alternatively, an attorney from our firm would take the time to examine your pain and suffering damages and ensure we assign a fair value before negotiating with the insurer.

 For a free legal consultation, call (337) 777-7777

 Evidence Insurance Companies Might Use to Calculate Pain and Suffering

-Every bit of supporting evidence you can find can strengthen your potential case.
-Keeping the following can help solidify a claim for pain and suffering:
+Every bit of supporting evidence available can strengthen your potential case.
+For example, keeping the following items can help solidify a claim for financial recovery:

 - Medical invoices